Cyclin-dependent kinase 4: Function

-The protein encoded by this gene is a member of the Ser/Thr protein kinase family.
-This protein is highly similar to the gene products of S. cerevisiae cdc28 and S. pombe cdc2.
-It is a catalytic subunit of the protein kinase complex that is important for cell cycle G1 phase progression.
-The activity of this kinase is restricted to the G1-S phase, which is controlled by the regulatory subunits D-type cyclins and CDK inhibitor p16INK4a.
-This kinase was shown to be responsible for the phosphorylation of retinoblastoma gene product (Rb).
-Ser/Thr-kinase component of cyclin D-CDK4 (DC) complexes that phosphorylate and inhibit members of the retinoblastoma (RB) protein family including RB1 and regulate the cell-cycle during G1/S transition.
+There are two models of CDK4 cell cycle regulation.
+The older model proposes that the kinase is responsible for the phosphorylation of retinoblastoma gene product (Rb).
+The Ser/Thr-kinase component of cyclin D-CDK4 (DC) forms complexes that phosphorylate and inhibit members of the retinoblastoma (RB) protein family including RB1 and regulate the cell-cycle during G1/S transition.
 Phosphorylation of RB1 allows dissociation of the transcription factor E2F from the RB/E2F complexes and the subsequent transcription of E2F target genes which are responsible for the progression through the G1 phase.
-Hypophosphorylates RB1 in early G1 phase.
-Cyclin D-CDK4 complexes are major integrators of various mitogenic and antimitogenic signals.
-Also phosphorylates SMAD3 in a cell-cycle-dependent manner and represses its transcriptional activity.
-Component of the ternary complex, cyclin D/CDK4/CDKN1B, required for nuclear translocation and activity of the cyclin D-CDK4 complex.
+In this model, CDK4 inhibits Rb, which inhibits E2F, which promotes progression into S phase.